Market close: Prices slip as oil rises

-The New Zealand sharemarket stumbled again as the oil price increased, inflation fears reappeared and leader Fisher and Paykel Healthcare took another fall.
+The New Zealand sharemarket stumbled again as the oil price increased, inflation fears reappeared and leader Fisher & Paykel Healthcare took another fall.

 At home, Fisher and Paykel Healthcare dragged the market down for the second day running, falling $1.18 or 4.59 per cent to $24.52 on trade worth $24.49m after putting out a warning of slowing revenue.
 The biggest stock on the market has now fallen nearly 12.5 per cent in two days.